 Operational efficiency reduces costs and increases profit margins.
 But it’s about more than just the money.
 Discover how to improve your operational efficiency for greater productivity, profitability, agility, sustainability, and satisfaction in your service-based business.

-It achieves this by reducing your spend on your inputs by using them more efficiently in the first place.
-Efficient operations aim to reduce waste and latency in your business, so that every penny you spend delivers a return on investment.
+Efficient operations aim to reduce waste and latency in your business so that every penny you spend delivers a return on investment.

 Two businesses can be equally productive.
 But if one works more efficiently, they are likely to be more profitable.
 They’re also more likely to meet quality and customer satisfaction goals, which can make them more successful and sustainable.